Multiway Multislice PHATE: Visualizing Hidden Dynamics of RNNs through Training: Appendix

 \subsection{Datasets}

-We employed two datasets. \begin{enumerate} \item The Area2Bump dataset~\citep{Chowdhury2022ArmKinematics} consists of neural activity recorded from Brodmann’s area 2 of the somatosensory cortex while macaque monkeys performed a slightly modified version of a standard center-out reaching task.
+{A.\arabic{figure}} We employed two datasets (Area2Bump as a neuroscience-motivated benchmark of population dynamics; HAR as a real-world sequential classification dataset). \begin{enumerate} \item Area2Bump is a part of the well-known “Neural Latents Benchmark” Challenge~\citep{ab875709b8744de498dfdfe6c15acd81} in the neuroscience community.
+The Area2Bump dataset~\citep{Chowdhury2022ArmKinematics} consists of neural activity recorded from Brodmann’s area 2 of the somatosensory cortex while macaque monkeys performed a slightly modified version of a standard center-out reaching task.
 Dataset license: CC0 1.0.
 According to the authors, data was collected consistently "with the guide for the care and use of laboratory animals and approved by the institutional animal care and use committee of Northwestern University under protocol \#IS00000367".
 This dataset, collected from monkeys thus does not contain personally identifiable information.
+Since it is neural data, we do not consider it to be offensive content.

+Data Statistics: The dataset includes 193 samples, split into 115 training samples and 78 testing samples.
+Each sample consists of 600 time-steps with 65 features per time-step.
+For the training set, the mean values across features range from 0.0001 to 0.03, with standard deviations between 0.001 and 0.02, and maximum values ranging from 0.003 to 0.12.
+In the test set, the mean values range from 0.00008 to 0.03, standard deviations from 0.0007 to 0.018, and maximum values from 0.0007 to 0.13.

-Since it is neural data, we do not consider it to be offensive content. \item The Human Activity Recognition (HAR) Using Smartphones dataset~\citep{misc_human_activity_recognition_using_smartphones_240}, kinematic recordings of 30 subjects performing daily living activities with a smartphone embedded with an inertial measurement unit.
+\item The HAR dataset was originally introduced in~\cite{Anguita2013APD} which has been cited 3k times, and is also part of the UCI ML repository (where it has been viewed ~196k times).
+The Human Activity Recognition (HAR) Using Smartphones dataset~\citep{misc_human_activity_recognition_using_smartphones_240}, kinematic recordings of 30 subjects performing daily living activities with a smartphone embedded with an inertial measurement unit.
 Dataset license: CC BY 4.0.
 Information relating to participant consent was not found relating to this dataset.
 This dataset does not reveal participant name or identifiable information.
-The kinematics contained in the dataset are not considered offensive content. \end{enumerate}
+The kinematics contained in the dataset are not considered offensive content.

+Data Details: The dataset includes six activity classes (e.g., Walking, Sitting) based on accelerometer and gyroscope data sampled at 50 Hz.
+The sensor data has been pre-processed with noise filtering and separated into gravitational and body motion components.
+Data is windowed into 2.56-second segments (128 data points) with 50\% overlap, resulting in 561-dimensional feature vectors per window.
+The dataset is split into 70\% training (21 subjects, 7352 samples) and 30\% testing (9 subjects, 2947 samples).

+Data Statistics: For the training set, mean values across features range from -0.0008 to 0.8, with standard deviations between 0.1 and 0.41, and values spanning from -5.97 to 5.75.
+For the test set, mean values range from -0.013 to 0.8, with standard deviations between 0.095 and 0.41, and values spanning from -3.43 to 3.47. \end{enumerate}